rezacsedu/SoundClassification/readme.md

-Execute the script as follows:
+## Deep Learning-based approach for sound classification

+### How to use this repo?

 $ python3 UrbanSoundClassification_Keras_Advanced.py 'path/UrbanSound8K' 10

 Here:
 1. 'path/UrbanSound8K' is the path of the folder